White Salmon Wildflower Festival is nestled in the largest scenic area in America, The Columbia River Gorge.

 Young at heart or age, the White Salmon Wildflower Festival has a program for you.
 Please explore our programs by visiting wildflowerfestival.org and joining us in celebrating wildflowers all month long in White Salmon, the Washington State Wildflower Capital!

 Leave no trace and marvel at the beauty of wildflowers.
-Welcome to the inaugural White Salmon Wildflower Festival.
+Welcome to the 2nd annual White Salmon Wildflower Festival.